Synchronize with other calendars

 This way, customers can only book when both your personal calendar and your general opening hours allow them to.
 Only the free/busy information will be synchronized, so your customers will not see any of the details from your personal appointments.

-These are the steps needed to synchronize your free/busy information:
+To synchronize your free/busy information:

 - Now click Settings and Sharing